-WordPress has two variations of software, namely WordPress.com and WordPress.org.
-WordPress.org is also known as “self-hosted WordPress blog.”
+WordPress has two variations of the software, namely WordPress.com and WordPress.org.
+WordPress.org is also known as a “self-hosted WordPress blog.”

 WordPress.com is offered by Automattic, and it’s a free blogging platform that allows you to create a free blog.
 At WordPress.com, you won’t need to download any software or pay for hosting.
 WordPress.com is useful to photographers, artists, and plumbers, who don’t require much web maintenance.
 A Web address like “name. wordpress.com” will be given to you when you create a blog with WordPress.
 The WordPress server will host your blog.
 The platform works well for anyone running a blog for hosting his own publication.
 Paid add-ons are available and even paid themes.
 You can also buy custom domain names.
 However, you will suffer the following restrictions on website management:

 o You will have to abide by the set terms and conditions